Asrst/reddit-api-data-pipeline/Readme.md

 - Create datasets from newly created data mart to visualise/report or create dashboards.

 **Important Note:**
-- preset.io (or superset) doesnt allow public dashboard sharing outside of workspace (users needs to be in same workspace for sharing to work). hence this dashboard will be unavailble publicly.
+- preset.io (or superset) doesnt allow public dashboard sharing outside of workspace (users needs to be in same workspace for sharing to work). hence [this dashboard](https://26fa4707.us1a.app.preset.io/superset/dashboard/8/?native_filters_key=px_ojJllrgVakoPASbKWOGpJ7-GnsJxS4Qs4zCrfp89gwTq0anpz7nnuBlCKujI3) is not publicly availble .

 ### Result/Output: